 Collection Builder Compilations are tailored for your member’s ages, gender and location and are drawn from active ePlatform schools or libraries most like yours.
 We deliver you the most borrowed eBook titles from comparable libraries, and the most popular compilation lists.
 Simply search under ‘Compilations’ in the ‘Browse’ section (left hand side) from within your ePlatform 'Shop'

 ePlatform One is a consortium of libraries with a central shared collection managed by us - the key phrase is 'shared collection'.
 We have specially chosen distinct primary and secondary school collections for each of our primary markets (United Kingdom, Australia and New Zealand) available for you to join. ePlatform One has over 1,000 paid titles and is extremely affordable.
 We manage all aspects of this consortium including: adding new members, maintaining the collection, ensuring equitable usage and so on.
-The important point to remember is that it’s an annual subscription to a shared collection of eBooks.
+The important point to remember is that it’s an annual contribution to a shared collection of eBooks.

 You can develop a private collection which sits seamlessly alongside your shared titles.
 This is a hybrid solution with ePlatform One as the core of the collection, and then add a private collection to sit seamlessly alongside it.
 You get the breadth of the shared collection, and the opportunity to add depth and special titles as required.
 This is a popular combination.